react-native-google-signin/google-signin/README.md

   <a href="https://www.npmjs.com/package/react-native-google-signin"><img src="https://badge.fury.io/js/react-native-google-signin.svg" alt="NPM Version"></a>
 </p>

-## Important!

-> A new RC 5 is available: [see release notes](https://github.com/react-native-community/react-native-google-signin/releases).
-Install it with `yarn add react-native-google-signin`.

 ## Features

 - Support all 3 types of authentication methods (standard, with server-side validation or with offline access (aka server side access))